-I found a couple of blog posts recommending alternative packages but most of these did not cover all the software I use.
+I found a couple of blog posts recommending alternative packages.
+Sadly, most of these did not cover all the software I use.
 Then my friend Victoria from Destai Designs shared a post that mentioned Affinity Serif that peaked my interest.
 Some of her other creative friends also commented that they had used it and liked it.
 When I spoke to my partner about it he said he had been on the Affinity Photo Beta programme.
 This peaked my interest further.

 Cue my turn to join their latest Beta programme.
 I downloaded and installed the Affinity Publisher Beta and checked out their forum.
 This then motivated me to downloaded and install their trial version of Affinity Designer and Affinity Photo.
 The former is a vector based graphic design software while the latter, as it sounds – is photo editing software.
 This completed the trinity.